Jeskom/Jeskom/README.md

 - 👋 Hi, I’m @Jeskom
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python, Java & Back-End Development
+- 🌱 I’m currently learning Python, Kotlin & General Development
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on LinkedIn at linkedin.com/in/jonathan-kidd-8b8783326

 <!---